Fady-Esam/social-media-app/README.md

 # 📱 Flutter Social Media App

-A sleek and high-performance Flutter-based social media application inspired by modern short-form video platforms.
+A sleek and high-performance **Flutter** social media application inspired by modern short-form video platforms.
 Developed for smooth user interaction and real-time engagement, this project showcases seamless media handling, and leverages **Firebase** for authentication, storage, messaging, and scalable cloud infrastructure.
 Built with **MVVM** architecture for scalability and maintainability and **BLoC** pattern for predictable and scalable UI logic.